rerun-io/rerun/docs/content/howto/visualization/configure-viewer-through-code.md

 ### `origin`

 The `origin` of a space-view is a generalized "frame of reference" for the view.
-We think of showing all data in the space view as relative to the `origin`.
+We think of showing all data in the view as relative to the `origin`.

 By default, only data that is under the `origin` will be included in the view.
 As such this is one of the most convenient ways of restricting a space-view to a particular subtree.